-Have you ever looked at your monthly bank statement and found yourself surprised by what you spent your money on?
-Are you unsure of where your money is really going and find yourself struggling to pay your bills and set aside savings?
+Have you ever looked at your monthly bank statement and been surprised by your spending?
+Are you unsure of where your money is really going each month?
+Do you find yourself struggling to pay your bills and set aside savings?

-Using a spending tracker can help you make decisions that can help meet your goals and give you clarity around your spending habits.
-Once you’ve got a clear idea of how you spend your money, you’ll be ready to .
+Using a spending tracker provides clarity around your spending habits and can help you make decisions to meet your financial goals.
+Once you have a clear idea of how you spend your money, you’ll be ready to start building a budget.

 Budget tool: Spending tracker